Modern adaptive office with modular furniture, glass partitions, and warm lighting in neutral tones.

 Movable Partitions and Zoning

-Glass partitions create flexible office zones with plants and warm lighting for modern workspace design.
+Glass partitions creating flexible office zones with plants and warm lighting for modern workspace design.

 Technology Integration